worldbank/gld/Support/B - Country Survey Details/IDN/SAKERNAS/Correspondence_National_International_Classifications.md

 **KBLI 2005 to ISIC Rev.3**

 The KBLI-2005 document is in Indonesian but it compares not only between KBLI 2005 and ISIC Rev.3 but also between KBLI-2005 and KBLI-2009.
-KBLI-2005 has the same structure as ISIC Rev.3, which has 15 major groups.
-The differences between KBLI-2005 and ISIC Rev.3 at two-digit level are very minor.
+KBLI-2005 follows the same structure as ISIC Rev.3, which has 15 major groups.
+The differences between KBLI-2005 and ISIC Rev.3 at two-digit level are quite rare.
 Here is a short list showing the differences when mapping at two-digit level.
 The full correspondence table is [here](utilities/Industry correspondences.xlsx) with an English version of KBLI-2005 translated by online software.

 | **KBLI-2005 Code**	| **KBLI-2005 Industry**	| **ISIC Rev.3 Code**	| **ISIC Rev.3 Industry**	|
 | :-----------------------:	| :---------------------------:	| :-------------:|:----------------:|